How Promobile Marketing Scaled Its Experiential Marketing Agency by $11.2M in Revenue from Google Ads

 Promobile Marketing is an established experiential marketing agency.
 They build on-the-ground brand activations for consumer brands, the kind of activation you see at a festival, a pop-up, or a sampling tour.
 When we started working together in March 2023, they had no working paid acquisition channel.
 Prior agencies had spent budget without producing pipeline, and the business ran almost entirely on referrals and the founder's network.

 Three years later, Google Ads is one of Promobile's most predictable sources of new business.
-We've driven over 1,250 leads into the pipeline and over $7.7M in attributed revenue from the channel, on an average monthly budget of around $9,500.
+We've driven over 1,250 leads into the pipeline and over $11.2M in attributed revenue from the channel, counting both new business and repeat business from leads that originally came through Google Ads, on an average monthly budget of around $9,500.
+Budgets have since grown past $15K a month as the channel proved out.

 The reason this worked is that we didn't treat Promobile's account like an ecommerce account.
 B2B experiential marketing has a long sales cycle, a small number of high-value deals, and a wide gap between "filled in a form" and "will eventually sign a contract."
 Optimizing Google Ads for form fills alone would have taught the platform the wrong lesson.
 The core decision we made early, and kept doubling down on, was to feed qualification signals from Promobile's CRM back into Google Ads so that bidding optimized for high-intent buyers, not inbox volume.